MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/extend/extend-customer-engagement.md

 ---
 # Extend Dynamics 365 Customer Engagement (on-premises)

 The extensibility platform is the heart of Dynamics 365 Customer Engagement (on-premises).
 When you use the [!INCLUDE[cc-dyn365-ce-web-services](../../includes/cc-dyn365-ce-web-services.md)], you are building on top of this system.
-The Dynamics 365 Customer Engagement (on-premises) platform supports installation of the software system on your own server.
+The Dynamics 365 Customer Engagement (on-premises) platform supports installation on your own server.

 [!INCLUDE[cc_sdk_onpremises_note](../../includes/cc-sdk-onpremises-note.md)]